Fall Bark Perfect for Halloween

 To get us in the festive mood, I made a treat for the family, a Festive Fall Bark, which would make a perfect Halloween treat.
-It is very easy, rich and sure to be a hit, the kiddos can help too!
+It is very easy, rich, and sure to be a hit… plus, the kiddos can help too!
 There is also a printable recipe below!

 Here is what you will need.
 I am not one to have Oreos on hand, my kids rarely eat them unless we are at a friend’s home and if I do buy cookies it is a brand like Newman’s Own, which are organic and are delicious.